Consumerism and social media: Defining social media

 Social media is a social medium, in the form of technology, that moderates, initiates, or influences communicative processes.
-It not only allows users to build a page or platform on each specific website, but also encourages content creation of their choosing.
+It not only allows users to build a page or platform on each specific website, but also encourages content creation of their choice.
 Not only that, but social media is another relatively "new" wave of communication.
 Social media creates a sense of people coming together virtually and a way of communicating.
 Some popular social media applications consist of TikTok, YouTube, Instagram, and Facebook.
 However, there are also many others that are becoming more popular.
 When these social media sites were created, they were mainly used as a way to share information about one's life to friends, family, and other followers of the creator.
 The sites themselves were also competing with each other early on in their development, but have recently shifted their efforts toward capturing audiences' time and attention.
 With this push to engage their audiences, social media platforms have now started to pay those who have a large influence (follower count) on their platform, or those who promote sponsored products to viewers.